 The primary types of costs involved in probating a Will are:

-A person does not have to be a lawyer to serve as an executor, administrator, or guardian.
-However, an executor, administrator, or guardian must be represented by a lawyer in probate court, because an executor of a decedent’s estate has a fiduciary duty to represent the interests of beneficiaries and creditors, not just himself or herself.
-Therefore, individuals applying for letters testamentary, letters of administration, determinations of heirship, and guardianships of the person or estate must be represented by a licensed attorney.
+You do not have to be a lawyer to serve as an executor, administrator, or guardian.
+However, an executor, administrator, or guardian must have a lawyer represent her or him in probate court.
+This is because an executor of a decedent’s estate has a fiduciary duty to represent the interests of beneficiaries and creditors, not just himself or herself.
+Therefore, individuals applying for letters testamentary, letters of administration, determinations of heirship, and guardianships of the person or estate must have representation from a licensed attorney.

 It is a good idea to discuss attorney’s fees at an initial meeting with your probate lawyer.
 The attorney can detail his or her charges as well as court costs so that the client understands the cost of the probate process.
-Many times the fees can be paid by the assets of the deceased before final distribution to the beneficiaries.
+In many cases, the assets of the deceased can pay these costs before final distribution to the beneficiaries.
 Learn more about the different ways to probate a will in our Texas Probate Process blog.

 How a Probate Attorney Can Help

-Generally, an attorney will be hired to represent an executor throughout the probate process.
+Generally, executors will hire an attorney to represent them throughout the probate process.
 Probate lawyers provide legal advice to their clients on the best way to proceed depending on the circumstances of your particular case, draft necessary legal pleadings and filings, and advise their clients about the ongoing responsibilities of a fiduciary.
 If you are an executor to a Will, the probate attorney that you hire represents you in your capacity as executor and assists you in representing those for whom you are responsible.

 If you have any questions about Texas probate law, please do not hesitate to contact us by phone at (512) 640-0588 for an initial consultation.
-Other contact information is listed in the upper right-hand area of this page, and a contact form is also available on our contact page.
+You can also reach us by filling out the confidential form on our contact page.

 - In re Guetersloh, 326 S.W.3d 737 (Tex.
 App.
 2010)